DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/32. hermes-server/_index.md

 ### hermes-server.datamodel {#hermes-server.datamodel}

-Mandatory subsection used to configure [server's datamodel](/en/hermes/key-concepts/#servers-datamodel).
+Mandatory subsection used to configure [server datamodel](/en/hermes/key-concepts/#server-datamodel).

-For each [data types](/en/hermes/key-concepts/#data-type) needed, a subsection with the desired data type's name must be created, and configured.
-The data type's name MUST start with an alphanumerical character.
+For each [data types](/en/hermes/key-concepts/#data-type) needed, a subsection with the desired data type name must be created, and configured.
+The data type name MUST start with an alphanumerical character.

 Obviously, at least one data type must be set up.